Blog

 drop domestic violence charges

-Call Baton Rouge Domestic Violence Lawyers at the Law Offices of Ossie Brown Today
+Baton Rouge Domestic Violence Lawyers

 At the Law Offices of Ossie Brown, we handle both criminal defense cases and personal injury cases.
 If you’re facing domestic violence charges, you need a strong criminal defense strategy to help you receive the best case outcome possible.
 A Baton Rouge criminal defense lawyer at our law firm has what it takes to help you get a diminished charge, jail sentence, or fine.
 Above all else, we’ll protect your legal rights.